newcasio/project3react/README.md

 ![searchResults](/images/Search.png)
 ![readingList](/images/ReadingList.png)

+### Tech Used

+* ReactJS
+* NodeJS (Express, Passport-JWT, Mongoose)
+* MongoDB
+* Robo 3T
+* Google Books API

 ### Behind the scenes

 This is my General Assembly Final project.
 I decided to use ReactJS for the front end which in class we spend some time on, but which I was not confident using, and NodeJS for the backend which we only briefly touched on in the week leading up to the final project.
 I also got a little exposure to MongoDB as well.
 In hindsight, I think it was a good exercise to not only learn more about React and Node, but also how I will approach learning a new language on the run.

-### Issues
+#### Issues

 Due to the short amount of time allocated to this project, I acknowledge there are plenty of issues with my application.
-Given more time, I plan to continue improving the CSS, ontop of adding validation for the user signup/signin, as well as creating meaningful error handling visible to the end user.
+Given more time, I plan to make more use of React's SPA capabilities and improving the CSS, ontop of adding validation for the user signup/signin, as well as creating meaningful error handling visible to the end user.

 #### Credits